pith. sign in

 Referee Report

 Summary.
-This paper studies autonomous generative AI agents in multi-echelon supply chains using the MIT Beer Game simulation.
-It identifies model selection as the dominant performance factor, claiming that out-of-the-box reasoning models exceed human-level performance while optimized models reduce costs by up to 67%.
-The authors introduce the 'agent bullwhip effect' as amplification of decision unreliability across echelons (both across facilities at a time and within a facility over time), develop a mathematical framework arguing this is inherent to multi-agent systems with coordination and information delays, show that repeated sampling does not mitigate it, and propose a GRPO-based RL post-training framework using system-level rewards to reduce tail events and improve reliability.
+The paper studies autonomous generative AI agents in multi-echelon supply chains via the MIT Beer Game simulation.
+It identifies four inference-time levers (model selection, policies/guardrails, centralized data sharing, prompt engineering) and claims that out-of-the-box reasoning models exceed human performance while optimized models achieve up to 67% cost reduction.
+The work defines agent bullwhip and decision bullwhip to quantify decision instability, shows that repeated sampling does not mitigate it, and proposes GRPO-based post-training on system-level rewards to reduce tail events, curtail bullwhip, and improve reliability.

 minor comments (2)